NehaTG/automotive-rd-intelligence/README.md

 ## Background

-I'm Neha — a Data Engineer and MSc Business Analytics candidate at the University of Surrey, Guildford, UK.
+I'm Neha, a Data Engineer and MSc Business Analytics candidate at the University of Surrey, Guildford, UK.

-Before my MSc I spent two years as a Data Engineer at Mercedes-Benz R&D India., where I built Python automation pipelines, managed Azure data workflows, and handled reconciliation across 500,000+ records.
+Before my MSc I spent two years as a Data Engineer at Mercedes-Benz R&D India, where I built Python automation pipelines, managed Azure data workflows, and handled reconciliation across 500,000+ records.
 I also co-invented a patent for an intelligent system for automated data-driven content transmission.

-I am currently on a PSW (Graduate Route) visa — I can start work in the UK immediately with no sponsorship required for the duration of the visa.
+I am currently on a PSW (Graduate Route) visa.
+I can start work in the UK immediately with no sponsorship required for the duration of the visa.
 I am open to Skilled Worker visa sponsorship for longer-term roles.

 tgneha05@gmail.com
 LinkedIn: https://linkedin.com/in/neha-tg-04b615229